Eugenia Calle

 Eugenia E. "Jeanne" Calle (January 5, 1952 – February 17, 2009) was an American cancer epidemiologist.

-Calle gained a doctoral degree in epidemiology from Ohio State University (Department of Preventive Medicine, College of Medicine).
-She subsequently worked at Oak Ridge National Laboratory in the area of cancer risk assessment, and later the Centers for Disease Control and Prevention on the Agent Orange Projects.
-In 1989, Calle joined the American Cancer Society (ACS) as the director of their Study Management Group.
-She rose further through the organization's ranks, and conducted two landmark studies on the link between obesity and cancer, advancing understanding of the risk factors for breast cancer and ovarian cancer, and research on hormone replacement therapy and female cancers.
-She served as an adjunct Professor of Epidemiology at the Rollins School of Public Health, Emory University.

-Roughly two weeks before her death, Calle retired as Vice President of Epidemiology and Surveillance Research at the ACS.
-She planned to sell her condominium in Atlanta.
-A man posing as a prospective buyer killed her with a blow to the head.
-In August 2010, Shamal Thompson was sentenced to a life imprisonment for Calle's murder.
+Her research examined the links between obesity, diet, and cancer.
+Additionally she published studies on risk factors for breast and ovarian cancers.
+She was murdered in her Atlanta condominium in 2009.

 Early life and education

 Calle grew up in Fairlawn, Ohio, and attended Copley High School in the 1960s.
 She received her bachelor's degree in medical communications from Columbia University and her doctoral degree in epidemiology from Ohio State University (Department of Preventive Medicine, College of Medicine).

 Academic career

-After working at Oak Ridge National Laboratory in the area of cancer risk assessment, and later the Centers for Disease Control and Prevention on the Agent Orange Projects, Calle joined the American Cancer Society (ACS) in 1989 as the director of their Study Management Group.
+Calle worked at Oak Ridge National Laboratory in the area of cancer risk assessment, and later at the Centers for Disease Control and Prevention on the Agent Orange Projects.
+Calle joined the American Cancer Society (ACS) in 1989 as the director of their Study Management Group.
 She became the director of Analytic Epidemiology in Epidemiology and Surveillance at the ACS in 1999, and was later promoted to Vice President of Epidemiology there.
-While at the ACS, she directed the Cancer Prevention Study, and also conducted two landmark studies on the link between obesity and cancer, advancing understanding of the risk factors for breast and ovarian cancers, and research on hormone replacement therapy and female cancers.
+While at the ACS, she directed the Cancer Prevention Study, and also conducted two landmark studies on the link between obesity and cancer.
+Her research indicated that the ratio of the dietary consumption of omega-6 to omega-3 fatty acids does not impact colorectal cancer risk.
+Her research advanced understanding of the risk factors for the use of combined estrogen and progesterone for breast and ovarian cancers, and research on hormone replacement therapy and cancers affecting women.
 She was also instrumental in developing the ACS Cancer Prevention Studies into major resources for groundbreaking research on air pollution, nutrition, physical activity, medications, and inherited susceptibility genes.
 She served as a member of the National Cancer Institute's Board of Scientific Counselors, the American Epidemiological Society, an adjunct Professor of Epidemiology at the Rollins School of Public Health, Emory University, and on the editorial boards of several prominent cancer journals.
 Roughly two weeks before her death, Calle retired as Vice President of Epidemiology and Surveillance Research at the ACS.